KjellKod/g3log/README.md

-# Open for Opportunities 🔍 December 2023
+# Open for Opportunities 🔍 January 2024

 Hello there!